 Where: Blue Ridge, Georgia

-Located in Blue Ridge, Mercier Orchards is a family-owned apple-picking destination that has operated for over 75 years.
 The orchard spans 300 acres and features more than 50 apple varieties, making it one of the largest apple orchards in the state.

 Types of Apples Grown

 From Honey Crisp to Granny Smith, you can find more than 50 varieties to suit every taste.
+Here’s a rundown of what you’ll find here:

 Other Activities & Attractions

-Mercier Orchards offers a variety of activities in addition to apple picking.
-Enjoy a stroll via their natural trails, taste delicious baked items from their bakery, or sip a refreshingly crisp apple cider.
-You can visit their farm store, which sells a variety of locally produced fruit, handmade jams, and apple-related products.
+Enjoy a stroll on their trails, taste delicious baked items from their bakery, or sip a refreshingly crisp apple cider.

 Hillcrest Orchards